Southmountain Estates: North Carolina's First and Only Foster Community

-Over the last two decades, Southmountain Children and Family Services has become known as an innovator of quality programs and has led the way for new designs in residential settings, collaborative efforts, and changes in service provision.
-The most amazing of these efforts has been the creation of the State’s first and only “Foster Community.”
+Southmountain Children and Family Services has become known as an innovator of quality programs and has led the way for new designs in residential settings, collaborative efforts, and changes in service provision.
+One incredible result of these efforts has been the creation of the State’s first and only “Foster Community.”

-The idea behind the Foster Community was to improve the quality of life for children in care by providing the positive aspects of group care in a traditional family foster care setting.
-In essence, we created a “hybrid” of the two traditional models, which allows our foster children to benefit from the positive aspects of both a traditional model and a group home model.
+The Foster Community exists to improve the quality of life for children in care by providing the positive aspects of group care in a traditional family foster care setting.
+This hybrid approach allows our foster children to benefit from the positive aspects of both a traditional model and a group home model.

 Why Did We Create a Foster Community?